giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 The `kubelet` will wait up to 5 minutes for all pods to terminate and after that it will terminate itself and the shutdown of the AWS EC2 instance will finally proceed.

-Please, be aware that it may happen that AWS decides to force terminate the instance before the 5 minutes.
+Please, be aware that it may happen that AWS decides to force-terminate the instance before the 5 minutes.
+We recommend draining the respective nodes and moving workloads to other nodes before such an update operation.

 ## Node pool deletion

 TBD

-## Using mixed instance types {#mixed-instance-types}
+## Using mixed instance types (only {{% impl_title "capa_ec2" %}}) {#mixed-instance-types}

 **Note:** This feature was called ["Similar instance types" on vintage]({{< relref "/advanced/cluster-management/node-pools-vintage#similar-instance-types" >}}).

-On AWS EC2 (CAPA) you can override the instance type of the node pool to enable [mixed instances policy on AWS](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_LaunchTemplateOverrides.html).
+On {{% impl_title "capa_ec2" %}}, you can override the instance type of the node pool to enable [mixed instances policy on AWS](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_LaunchTemplateOverrides.html).
 This can provide Amazon EC2 Auto Scaling with a larger selection of instance types to choose from when fulfilling node capacities.

 You can set the `instanceTypeOverrides` value when defining your node pool in the cluster values.
 For example: